Didictateur/Mappor/README.md

 A Tile is necessarely complete, and the default pixel is black.

+In order to create an object with depth, you can set a pixel as a ceiling.
+Setted so, playerd en NPCs walk behind this pixel and are hiden.
+For example, you can separate a tree feol the ground so that in the game, the player has the illusion to walk behind the tree.

 ### Draw

 Combining different Tile together make a Draw.
 This is useful to create an object wich can be reused as a tree, a store, a path, or even a house: